 Provincetown in Barnstable County, Massachusetts — The American Northeast (New England)

 Location.
-42° 2.222′ N, 70° 11.791′ W. Marker is in Provincetown, Massachusetts, in Barnstable County.
-Marker is at the intersection of Province Lands Rd and Commercial St, on the left when traveling south on Province Lands Rd.
+42° 3.057′ N, 70° 11.239′ W. Marker is in Provincetown, Massachusetts, in Barnstable County.
+Marker is on Commercial St 0.1 miles south of Ryder St EXT, on the right when traveling south.
+Marker located in front of Provincetown Town Hall.
 Touch for map.
-Marker is in Pilgrims' First Landing Park in the center of the rotary.
-Marker is in this post office area: Provincetown MA 02657, United States of America.
+Marker is at or near this postal address: 260 Commercial St, Provincetown MA 02657, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 22, 2012, by Matt Gilbertson of Medford, Massachusetts.
-This page has been viewed 671 times since then.
-Photos: 1, 2. submitted on May 22, 2012, by Matt Gilbertson of Medford, Massachusetts. • Bill Pfingsten was the editor who published this page.
+This page was last revised on October 31, 2019.
+This page originally submitted on October 30, 2019, by Brandon D Cross of Flagler Beach, Florida.
+This page has been viewed 50 times since then and 6 times this year.
+Photos: 1, 2, 3. submitted on October 30, 2019, by Brandon D Cross of Flagler Beach, Florida. • Michael Herrick was the editor who published this page.